-While primary care physician offices shouldn't collect copayments from these members, providers are required to give Healthy Michigan Plan members a notice of potential copayments at the time of service.
+While primary care physician offices should not collect copayments from these members, providers are required to give Healthy Michigan Plan members a notice of potential copayments at the time of service.
 To this end, providers should access the following documents:

-- A notice of potential copay to present to members, available at michigan.gov/healthymichiganplan.
-Go to the What are the costs? page and select the link for MI Health Account webpage. - The MDHHS policy containing information about copays and copay exceptions for Healthy Michigan Plan members, available at michigan.gov/healthymichiganplan > Healthy Michigan Plan Provider Information > MSA 14-39.
+- A notice of potential copay to present to members, available at michigan.gov/healthymichiganplan > Healthy Michigan Plan Provider Information > Information about Healthy Michigan Plan Co-Pays. - The MDHHS policy containing information about copays and copay exceptions for Healthy Michigan Plan members, available at michigan.gov/healthymichiganplan > Healthy Michigan Plan Provider Information > MSA 14-39.